vcmi/vcmi/docs/modders/Entities_Format/Faction_Format.md

 	// shooter creature name
 	"shooter" : "archer",

-	// (VCMI 1.1 or later) Large icon of towers, for use in battle queue "towerIconLarge" : "",
+	// Large icon of towers, for use in battle queue "towerIconLarge" : "",

-	// (VCMI 1.1 or later) Small icon of towers, for use in battle queue "towerIconSmall" : "",
+	// (Small icon of towers, for use in battle queue "towerIconSmall" : "",

-	// prefix for all siege images.
+	// Prefix for all siege images.
 Final name will be composed as <prefix><suffix>
 	"imagePrefix" : "SGCS",

 	// Descriptions for towers.
 Each tower consist from 3 parts: